 - Jailing Protection

 - Integrated Human Analysis

-With built-in Containment Engine and ‘Default Deny’ platform, Comodo AEP provides complete protection against any malware threat including zero-day malware.
+With built-in Containment Engine and ‘Default Deny’ platform, Xcitium AEP provides complete protection against any malware threat including zero-day malware.